-On August 8, 2017, the District issued "Plano Independent School District Unlimited Tax School Building Bonds, Series 2017" totaling \$108,020,000 for the construction, renovation, acquisition, and equipping of school buildings and other facilities in the District, the purchase of necessary sites for future school buildings, and the purchase of new school buses.
-These bonds incur an average cost over the life of the bonds at a rate of 3.00-5.00% and mature annually with semi-annual interest payments.
-The bonds will fully mature in 2037.
+On September 2018, the District issued "Plano Independent School District Unlimited Tax School Building Bonds, Series 2018" totaling \$13,655,000 for the construction, renovation, acquisition, and equipping of school building, the purchase of necessary sites for school buildings, and the purchase of new school buses for the District.
+These bonds incur an average cost over the life of the bonds at a rate of 5.00% and mature annually with semi-annual interest payments.
+The bonds will fully mature in 2023.
 The bonds were issued at a premium.

-As of June 30, 2018, the principal balance of all defeased bonds outstanding was \$176,570,000 and is scheduled to be called February 15, 2019.
-Original losses on refunding were \$24.9 million of which \$17.3 million is unamortized and reported in the Statement of Net Position as a deferred outflow of resources.
-Unamortized bond premiums of \$102.1 million are reported in the Statement of Net Position as an increase in the long-term debt.
+As of June 30, 2019, the District had zero defeased bonds outstanding.
+Original losses on refunding were \$22.8 million of which \$15.5 million is unamortized and reported in the Statement of Net Position as a deferred outflow of resources.
+Unamortized bond premiums of \$85.5 million are reported in the Statement of Net Position as an increase in the long-term debt.

-As of June 30, 2018, \$89,000,000 of bonds from the May 2016 election were authorized by bond election and not issued.
+As of June 30, 2019, \$62,920,000 of bonds from the May 2016 election were authorized by bond election and not issued.